 64GB vRAM (minimum)

 |- The masking service on the Delphix Engine uses its memory to process database and file blocks.

 - More memory can sometimes improve performance.
 Memory reservation is a requirement for the Delphix VM.

 - Overcommitting memory resources in the ESX server will significantly impact the performance of the Delphix Engine.

 - Reservation ensures that the Delphix Engine will not stall while waiting for the ESX server to page in the engine’s memory.

-TIP - Do not allocate all memory to the Delphix VM
+NOTE: Do not allocate all memory to the Delphix VM.

 Never allocate all available physical memory to the Delphix VM.
 You must set aside memory for the ESX Server to perform hypervisor activities before you assign memory to Delphix and other VMs.
 The default ESX minimum free memory requirement is 6% of the total RAM.
 When free memory falls below 6%, ESX starts swapping out the Delphix guest OS.
 We recommend leaving about 8-10% free to avoid swapping